 Plot the data in Question 7 on a graph using linear axes.
-The x-axis should have a range of 0.0 to 10.0 and the y-axis should range from 0.0 to 30.
+The x-axis run from 0 to 10 and the y-axis run from 0 to 30.

 AGREEMENTS FOR PARTICIPATING IN THE COURSE

 The purpose of these agreements is to create a condition that allows all people in the class to get maximum value from the course.